WELCOME TO OUR YEAR 4 PAGE

 Our Wow Day will be delivered by Portals to the Past so we know that we’re going to have a lot of fun learning!
 We will look at how Greece was divided into city states and explore why the Athenians and Spartans were always falling out.
 We will find out why Athens became known as the birthplace of democracy and will use this to develop our understanding of the importance of British Values.

 In the Summer Term we will be making the most of the good weather and spending a lot of time learning outdoors.
 Our Science unit is Habitats so we shall be investigating animal homes in our local area and further afield.
-We’ll find out what creatures make their homes in our school grounds and design and build bug hotels.
+We’ll find out what creatures make their homes in our school grounds and we'll design and build bug hotels.
 Then we’ll make our own Deadly 60 fact files about the world’s deadliest animals.